 Brand identity, on the other hand, is the message a client receives from a product or service, and it’s specifically related to product recognition.
 While that might seem exactly the same as brand image, it’s not!
 Brand identity is all about connecting your brand to the physical side of your company: name, logo, and so on.
 The goal here is to make sure customers know what you’re selling when they see or hear something related to your business.
 This idea is also actionable!
 Consistency is key here.
 You don’t want your customers wondering whether they’re in the right place if you have a different logo and colour scheme on your website vs. your in-store signage.
 Both brand image and brand identity can help reinforce the promise you make to your customers.
 They both represent actionable ways to strengthen and support what you want your customers to think about your company.
 We realize that branding can seem like a nebulous idea that’s hard to wrap your brain around.
 It’s also a big job.
 If you want help creating a brand, we’ve got a team of experts who can make that happen.

+For more on branding & logo design in Nanaimo, Vancouver Island, please browse our website.
 If you’d just like a second opinion or an extra pair of hands for a brand that’s already in progress, we can do that too!
 Your promise to your customers matters to us, so don’t wait!
 Give us a yell, send us a text, or drop us a line today!